 TuneSync™ allows you to sync your iTunes playlist and songs with your Android™ device.
 It copies the unprotected music to your SD card and creates playlists that match your iTunes playlists.
 TuneSync™ does this all over your wifi connection.
 There is no need to connect your Android™ device to your PC or Apple Mac.

-As you can see, TuneSync is one upping Apple (for now?) with wireless sync for Android, not the iPhone.
-The limitation of 20 songs per playlist in TuneSync could put a damper on this rainbow for a few playlist fanatics.
-Aside from that TuneSync is worth a shot and available for both Macs and PCs.
+As you can see, TuneSync is one upping Apple with wireless sync for Android phones.
+The limitation of 20 songs per playlist in TuneSync puts a damper on this rainbow for playlist fanatics.
+Aside from that, TuneSync is worth trying and available for both Macs and PCs.

 Know of any other alternatives?
-Share the wealth of knowledge in the comments and thanks for doing so.
+Share the wealth of knowledge in the comments!